You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more. more info

 [48:24]

 And the cauldron could melt and drip and everything, the drippings could, we don't even know, it could magically go back into a cauldron.
 So everything absolutely is a mystery and a miracle.
-Yes?
-We put that in the cauldron.
+Yes.
 And put that in the cauldron.
+And put that in the cauldron.
 Okay.
 Thank you very much.
+You're welcome.
 Is that enough for today?
 Thank you very much.

 [49:07]